jopemachine-playground/mac-sync-config/README.md

 2. Add `mac-sync-programs.yaml`, `mac-sync-configs.yaml` to the `main` branch of the repository.

-3. Run `mac-sync upload-configs` to upload configuration files to the repository.
+3. Run `mac-sync push` to upload configuration files to the repository.
 You need to enter some information when you first try it.

-4. In another mac, run `mac-sync download-configs` to download configuration files from the repository.
+4. In another mac, run `mac-sync pull` to download configuration files from the repository.

-5. Run `mac-sync sync-programs` to download all programs.
+5. Run `mac-sync sync` to download all programs.

 ## Configuration files